arkq/bluez-alsa/doc/bluealsad.8.rst

 --------

-**bluealsad** provides support for Bluetooth Advanced Audio Distribution Profile (A2DP), Hands-Free Profile (HFP), Headset Profile (HSP) and Bluetooth Low Energy MIDI (BLE-MIDI).
+**bluealsad** provides support for Bluetooth Advanced Audio Distribution Profile (A2DP), Audio Streaming for Hearing Aids (ASHA), Hands-Free Profile (HFP), Headset Profile (HSP) and Bluetooth Low Energy MIDI (BLE-MIDI).
-A2DP profile is dedicated for streaming music (i.e., stereo, 48 kHz or higher sample rates), while HFP and HSP for two-way voice transmission (mono, 8 kHz or 16 kHz sample rate).
+A2DP profile is dedicated for streaming music (i.e., stereo, 48 kHz or higher sample rates), while HFP and HSP for two-way voice transmission (mono, 8 kHz, 16 kHz or 32 kHz sample rate).
 BLE-MIDI, on the other hand, is used for transmitting MIDI messages over Bluetooth LE.

 The Bluetooth audio profiles are not peer-to-peer; they each have a source or